Infineon/linux-optiga-trust-m/README.md

 *go through but verification will fail.
 Pubic key input only in PEM*

 ### <a name="pkey"></a>pkey
-Usuage : Key tools / Key generation
+Usage : Key tools / Key generation

 OPTIGA™ Trust M provider uses the -in parameter to pass input to the key generation/usage function.